python-eel/Eel/README.md

 Eel supports two ways of retrieving _return values_ from the other side of the app, which helps keep the code concise.

 To prevent hanging forever on the Python side, a timeout has been put in place for trying to retrieve values from the JavaScript side, which defaults to 10000 milliseconds (10 seconds).
-This can be changed with the `max_js_runtime` parameter to `eel.init`.
+This can be changed with the `_js_result_timeout` parameter to `eel.init`.
 There is no corresponding timeout on the JavaScript side.

 #### Callbacks